Set Yourself Up For Failure

 Shit umbrella is the destroyer of trust

-I spent the previous year dodging “nonsense” requests, buffering my team from unnecessary changes in direction, even hiding some important but unpopular work my team was doing.
-And here was Bellatrix, telling us our work was critical to the success of the company and that from now on, she’ll shield us from all distractions.
-Finally, I thought, I could focus on work and stop managing the never-ending conflicts.
+I spent the previous year dodging “nonsense” requests, buffering my team from unnecessary changes in direction, and even hiding some critical but unpopular work my team was doing.
+And here was Bellatrix, telling us our work was vital for the company's success and that she’d shield us from all distractions.
+Finally, I could focus on work and stop managing the never-ending conflicts.
 I was ecstatic!

 So, what went wrong?